 Place the first five ingredients in the bowl and mix.

-Add 2 Cups 100% Whole Grain Wheat Flour. and add 2 tablespoons of Dry Active Yeast.
-If you're not sure about your yeast proof it in a little warm water first.
+Add 2 Cups 100% Whole Grain Wheat Flour.
+Then add 2 tablespoons of Dry Active Yeast.
+(If you're not sure about your yeast proof it in a little warm water first - see notes).

 Grease two bread pans with Crisco.
 You can also flour the pans to reduce sticking.